smitpatel-anu/SAP-Digital-Aged-Care/Audit_1.md

 * Cathy McGurk - Executive Manager
 * Alan Bradbury - Strategic Initiatives

+## Statement of Work
+* A draft of the Statement of Work document prepared by team members is available [here](https://docs.google.com/document/d/1EQXTvbllQohvQxRmt6kTLMxnqgFR5qrLN83I9oHH72s/edit?usp=sharing)
+* The client will be preparing a Statement of Work independently with additional information as discussed in a previous [meeting](https://drive.google.com/open?id=1RhMwgnwSnsN3cFKq1MBUeDXbxyeNDqcR)

 ## Development plan, schedule
 * 10-week timeframe, beginning week 3 of the semester